 Against this background it is understandable that the decoration of this plate have been supposed to be depicting this important trading station.
 Unfortunately this does not fit with the reality.

-One place in the world - also with strong Dutch connection - which DOES look like this is the city of Gothenburg on the Western coast of Sweden.
+One place - also with strong Dutch connection - which DOES look like this is the city of Gothenburg on the Western coast of Sweden.
 Gothenburg was built as a trading station by the Dutch on much the same plan as "Batavia" or nowadays Jakarta and actually also "New Amsterdam" - today better known as New York.

 Everybody familiar with Erik Dahlbergs important Swedish prints collection Suecia Antiqua et Houdierna depicting all cities and building of importance in Sweden by the end of the 17th century, will recognize the central part of the print of the city of GOTHEBORG, published in 1709.